Werkgroep-Toetsen-Op-Afstand/keuzetool-toetsen/content/methods/portfolio/definition.en.md

 weight: 1
 ---

-A portfolio is collection of documents/files that prove that a student has acquired certain skills or competences.
-A portfolio may therefore be made up of different assessment methods.
-It usually contains self-reflection assignments and is built up over a longer time, giving insight into the student’s development and self-management skills.
-This makes portfolios particularly suitable for formative use, although they are also often used for summative assessment.
+A portfolio is a collection of documents/files that demonstrate that the student possesses and/or develops certain competences.
+The portfolio can therefore also include other assessment formats.
+In addition, a portfolio usually contains reflections of the student and is often built up over a longer period of time, with which it can provide insight into the development and self-directed learning skills of the student.
+This makes a portfolio very suitable for formative use.
+Often (part of) the portfolio is also used for summative testing.

-Portfolios are often combined with an individual or group assessment interview or a criteria-based interview.
-This gives the examiner (and other students) the opportunity to ask follow-up questions about anything that is still unclear, to give feedback and/or to encourage self-reflection.
+Portfolios are often combined with an individual or group assessment interview or a criterion-based interview (CGI).
+This conversation offers the examiner (and fellow students) the opportunity to ask questions about matters that are still unclear, to provide feedback and/or to stimulate reflection.

-Portfolios can also be used in combination with a presentation in which the student presents the main items of interest in the portfolio.
+Portfolios can also be used in combination with a presentation.
+The student then presents the most important parts/evidence from the portfolio.